-Capital Power currently has four directors who are women and who represent over 44% of our director nominees, and two executive officers who are women and who represent one third of our executive officers.
-In addition, one of our directors has self-identified as a visible minority.
-No other director or executive officer has self-identified as belonging to an additional designated group.
+Four (44%) of Capital Power's director nominees and three (43%) of its executive officers self-identify as women.
+In addition, one of our nominee directors (11%) has self-identified as a member of a visible minority and one (11%) as LGBTQ2S.
+No other executive officer or nominee director has self-identified as belonging to an additional designated group.